 Dr Ian Stimpson (Keele) & Helen Bone (Merlin Energy)

 Although popular due to extensive datasets, the geographical locations of depleted hydrocarbon reservoirs are typically non-ideal with respect to the those of major industrial CO2 point sources, nor do they necessarily offer the requisite storage volumes for Carbon Capture & Storage (CCS).
 Deep saline aquifers offer large volumes of rock for CO2 storage but, on this scale, CCS reservoir character and trap integrity are likely to be constrained by a complex regional (rather than local) interplay between CO2-permeable and impermeable sediments.
 The arid-marine margin is recognised as a paleo-depositional setting which can generate and preserve large, laterally extensive sandstone reservoirs, with favourable porosity and permeability values.

-This project will examine the sedimentology, stratigraphy, geometry, and evolution of the Temple Cap Formation, at a regional scale across southern Utah, in order to provide an analogue for arid-marine margins of this nature.
-The work will characterise the aeolian sediments, along with the influence of the marine system upon their distribution, architecture and preservation, spatially and temporally, in order to build generic models for CCS reservoir quality.
-The results will be directly applicable to potential CCS targets from the North Sea and UKCS, such as the Leman and Sherwood sandstones.
+This project will examine the sedimentological and petrophysical characteristics of the Temple Cap Formation, at a range of scales across southern Utah, in order to provide an analogue for arid-marine margins of this nature.
+The work will characterise the transitional sediments, in order to build predictive models for CCS reservoir quality.
+The results will be directly comparable with datasets for potential CCS targets from the North Sea and UKCS, such as the Leman and Sherwood sandstones.